jonhare/COMP3207-NodeJS-CWK-Solution/transcript.md

+#Sample transcript

-This is a short transcript of a session involving two players, Jon and Ed.
-Both players have already been created, and are standing in the Zepler Foyer.
+This is a short transcript of a session involving an interaction between two players, Jon and Ed.
+Both players have already been created, and are located in the Zepler Foyer.

 Ed  | Jon
 --- | ---